cri98li/trajectory-toolkit/Cage8/README.md

 - distance from POI

 ## References:
+- A survey and comparison of trajectory classification methods
 - Understanding mobility based on GPS data
 - Revealing the physics of movement: comparing the similarity of movement characteristics of different types of moving objects
 - Predicting Transportation Modes of GPS Trajectories using Feature Engineering and Noise Removal